ISP-SST/sst_archive/data_access/README.md

 This application is responsible for:
  * Providing download URLs for data cubes
- * Enabling access control to said data cubes through models and verification steps
+ * Enabling access control to said data cubes